|IFTIKHAR NASEEM 'IFTI'|

-Though I don't have the courage still to put this poetry on my blog, his poetry in classical mould is no less enchanting.
+Though I don't have the courage yet to put some of his verses dealing with homosexuality on my blog, his poetry in classical mould is no less enchanting.
 Here is a selection from some of his couplets which I like.

-Now, Ifti is a well-known international figure due to his work for gay rights.
+Ifti is now a well-known international figure due to his work for gay rights.
 Personally, I have nothing to do with his sexual preferences.
-Earlier, I too had the perception that the gays were probably perverts who lured teenaged and even young boys.
+Earlier, I too had the perception that the there was something wrong with gays.
+I was told that gays were probably perverts who lured teenaged and even young boys.

 But the difference between pederasty and gays became evident to me later.
 Otherwise Urdu classical poetry is full of homosexuality starting from the era of Khuda-e-Sukhan Meer Taqi Meer to 20th century's Firaq Gorakhpuri.

 When I read his autobiography, I felt stunned like many others.
 It was too disturbing.
 Ifti has suffered enormously, faced brickbats for speaking truth.
-Atleast, did not live a false life.
-Ifti did not hide the truth about himself which many gays do and marry girls who suffer all their lives.
+Atleast, he did not live a false life.
+He did not hide the truth about himself which many gays in the sub-continent do and marry girls who suffer all their lives.